iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Doesn't work.
+Walk fast every day and it's still recorded nothing!!! a<br> :date: __2020-12-10 09:49:31__

+> This is the third time I have installed this app, each time it has failed, locking up, not working.
+I'll try for the last time Correction this is the fourth and it has frozen YET AGAIN!
+Given up uninstall Ed.
+Tried the app again, vastly over reporting the time walking.
+Will uninstall again when will you get it right?<br> :date: __2020-12-09 12:23:50__

+> Not very accurate!
+Came back to try the app with a new phone but it still underestimate the number of brisk minutes (in my opinion).
+I have to almost sprint for it to register and even then it's not very generous.
+It demotivates rather than encourages so I just make sure I do 30 mins of brisk walking and ignore the app!<br> :date: __2020-12-08 18:36:34__

 > Not working properly, even when brisk walking, says no brisk walking, was OK, up until about 2 weeks ago.... now does not register steps correctly 🙄<br> :date: __2020-11-29 13:59:30__

 > Not accurate<br> :date: __2020-11-28 23:02:54__